swcarpentry/good-enough-practices-in-scientific-computing/index.md

 For example, diff'ing the submitted and current revisions of a paper help with preparing a list of changes for the reply to referees.

-## Papers
+## Manuscripts

-We would like to require this:
+We would like to require this for papers, theses, technical reports, and other manuscripts:

-1. Papers are written in a plain text format such as LaTeX or Markdown that plays nicely with version control
+1. Manuscripts are written in a plain text format such as LaTeX or Markdown that plays nicely with version control
-2. Tools needed to compile paper are managed just like tools used to do simulation or analysis
+2. Tools needed to compile manuscripts are managed just like tools used to do simulation or analysis

 But to quote [Stephen Turner][turner-comment-docs]: